vcjain/jenkins-sonar-demo/README.md

 ## Configuring Sonar in the Jenkins

-- Add Sonar scanner plugin in Jenkins
+- Add Sonar scanner, Jacoco plugin in Jenkins
 - Setup SonarServer in the Systems in Jenkins
 -  -  Check Environment Variable
    -  Give your preferred name of SonarServer, in Jenkinsfile we will referring it. (sonarcloud)